go-aah/examples/oauth2-social-login/README.md

 Learn more about [OAuth2 Auth scheme](https://docs.aahframework.org/auth-schemes/oauth2.html)

-## How to get the aah examples?
+### Get aah examples

 ```bash
 git clone https://github.com/go-aah/examples.git $GOPATH/src/aahframework.org/examples
 ```

-## How to run this example?
+### Run this example

 **Step 1:**

-First, you have to configure the OAuth2 provider(s) Client ID and Secret in the `security.conf`.
-If you want to try only one provider, just configure them alone.
+First, configure the OAuth2 provider(s) Client ID and Secret in the `security.conf`.
+Initially, to try with one provider, simply configure that one alone.

 **Step 2:**